Learn From These ERP Failure Stories

 Waste Management signed onto an 18-month ERP implementation deal with SAP that ended in disaster and was dragged out for years after the project’s original 2005 start date.
 WM struggled with the project so badly that they ended up in court, claiming they had been duped by the SAP sales team and a flashy demo that never ended up materializing.

-Not one to take the punches quietly, SAP counterclaimed that the project failure had been entirely due to WM and their inability to provide key information and knowledgeable employees to the project.
-The case was only settled in 2010.
-Safe to say, the ERP did not provide the improvements or time-saving benefits that were originally expected.
+Not one to take the punches quietly, SAP counterclaimed that the project failure had been entirely due to WM and their inability to provide key information and delegate knowledgeable employees to the project.
+The case was finally settled in 2010.
+Safe to say, the ERP system did not provide the improvements or time-saving benefits that were originally expected.

 Lesson Learned: Communication, communication, communication.
 It can be an incredibly smart decision to go with an outside partner for an ERP project, but you need to make sure that both parties know the project you are embarking on.
 You need to stack your project team with experts from both your team and your consulting partner’s line-up.
 Make sure you grill your potential consultants, and that they are up to speed with your project and have the experience it will take to complete it successfully.
 Ask for references, get a timeline and make sure you have full confidence in your partners before you sign anything.